 And Motion's calendar functionality constantly reorganizes itself based on new additions to your schedule.
 Have a surprise meeting on Monday that throws off your agenda?
 No worries; Motion just rearranges your tasks as you go.

 But of course, we're here to talk about meeting schedulers, so let's dig into Motion's.
 I found that the meeting scheduler in Motion is very reminiscent of tools like Calendly.
-From the Scheduler tab, you can set up your booking link by choosing when guests can book meetings, picking a buffer time, and adding a few duration times that guests can choose from.
+From the Calendar tab, you can create a static booking link by choosing when guests can book meetings, picking a buffer time, and adding a few duration times that guests can choose from.
 You can also select the default video conferencing tool or custom location, enable and personalize email reminders, and customize your booking link.

 While I was very impressed with Motion, it does have a few drawbacks.
-It limits calendar integrations to Google and Microsoft calendars, so if you use a more obscure calendar tool, Motion probably isn't for you.
-And the platform provides quick video tutorials at each step of the setup process, but the sheer number of options may still lead to customization overload for some less tech-forward users.
+It's extremely expensive for a project management tool, and the interface isn't the most aesthetically pleasing or customizable.
+The platform also provides quick video tutorials at each step of the setup process, but the sheer number of options may still lead to customization overload for some less tech-forward users.

 You can do even more with Motion by connecting it to Zapier.
 Automatically create new Motion tasks from Slack messages, emails, and any other tool you use at work.
-Here are a few examples to get you started.
+Learn more about how to automate Motion, or get started with one of these pre-made workflows.

 Motion pricing: $19/month (billed annually) for individuals; $12/user/month (billed annually) for teams